FastLSQ: Solving PDEs in One Shot via Fourier Features with Exact Analytical Derivatives: Experiments

 We compare against three baselines.
 PINNacle \citep{hao2023pinnacle} is a comprehensive benchmark reporting the best PINN variant per equation across 11 methods (Vanilla PINN, PINN-w, PINN-LRA, PINN-NTK, RAR, MultiAdam, gPINN, hp-VPINN, LAAF, GAAF, FBPINN); we report the best error and the fastest runtime across all variants.
 RF-PDE \citep{liao2024solving} uses random features with iterative nonlinear least-squares optimization requiring 600--2000 epochs.
 PIELM \citep{dwivedi2020pielm} is our own reimplementation using $\tanh$ activation with an otherwise identical protocol (same number of features, collocation points, and boundary penalty), isolating the effect of the basis function choice.

 All methods use $N{=}1500$ features (3 blocks $\times$ 500), $M_1{=}10{,}000$ interior and $M_2{=}2{,}000$ boundary collocation points for linear PDEs ($M_1{=}5{,}000$ for Newton solver and regression modes).
 The boundary penalty is $\lambda{=}100$ except for Wave 2D-MS ($\lambda{=}1000$).
 Bandwidth $\sigma$ is selected via grid search over 9 values in $\{0.5, 1, 2, 3, 5, 8, 10, 12, 15\}$ with 3 trials.
 The Newton solver uses $\mu{=}10^{-10}$ Tikhonov regularization, backtracking line search, and up to 30 iterations (48 with continuation for Burgers).
-All experiments use PyTorch on a single NVIDIA GPU; the dominant cost is the $\calO(MN^2)$ least-squares solve.
+All experiments use PyTorch on a single NVIDIA T4 GPU (16\,GB).
+Runtime is directly proportional to the number of collocation points $M$ and the square of the number of features $N$.
 Reported wall-clock times include feature construction, matrix assembly, and the solve itself.
 All errors are evaluated out-of-sample on a separate dense test set of 5000 points drawn independently from the collocation points used during solving (different random seed).
 We report both the relative $L^2$ value error $\|u_N - u\|_{L^2} / \|u\|_{L^2}$ and the PDE residual norm $\|\calL[u_N] - f\|_{L^2}$ evaluated on this independent test set; the latter confirms that low function error is not an artifact of overfitting the collocation points.